Dwayne Russell: Football commentary

 In 2002, Channel Nine gave Russell the main caller's role for Sunday afternoon AFL matches before being promoted to the network's calling team for Friday night matches in 2006.

 His other main occupation this time was as co-host of radio station 3AW's top-rating drive-time sports show, Sports Today with Gerard Healy, a role he departed in late 2019.

 After leaving the Nine Network, Russell received a contract with Fox Sports to call two weekly AFL matches for the Pay-TV provider for the 2007 AFL season and beyond, under the new AFL TV Rights Deal, of which Fox Sports covered four games weekly during the home-and-away season.
-In 2012, Russell moved to the newly relaunched Fox Footy, which showed every game, and Russell covered 5 or 6 games each week.
+In 2012, Russell moved to the newly relaunched Fox Footy, which showed every game.

 In 2012, Russell joined the Friday night 3AW football team while continuing to host Sports Today for the station.

 In 2019, Russell left 3AW to join SEN as host of its afternoon program and a football caller.